SlimeVR

 Selecting your variant #

-There are currently two ways to use SlimeVR:
+There are currently three ways to use SlimeVR:

 • Via SteamVR driver